KalsonSaint/instagram-profile-clone/README.md

 - **HTML/CSS** for design, **JS** for modularization

+## Thing's [The Don](https://www.facebook.com/ebenezerfb/) will look out for:

+- Modularization with JS

+- Proper indentation

+- Appropriate/readable class and function names

+- Hosted site on GitHub pages

+**Deadline for submission:** 7pm 22nd Jan 2021

 Follow [NewDev Learning Community](https://www.facebook.com/groups/231075498492096) for interesting challenges, tech discussions and giveaways.

 Also, a special thanks to [Ebenezer Don](https://www.facebook.com/ebenezerfb/) for his impact to the Tech Industry.